 The term "represented" means any representation made by a law enforcement officer or by another person at the direction of, or with the approval of, a federal official authorized to investigate or prosecute violations of this section.
-The evidence need not show that the property involved was expressly described as being the proceeds of specified unlawful activity at or before each transaction.
-It is sufficient if the government proves that the officers made enough representations to cause a reasonable person to understand that the property involved in the transaction[s] was the proceeds of (describe specified unlawful activity), which is the specified unlawful activity named in the indictment.

-The term "proceeds" includes any property, or any interest in property, that one would acquire or retain as a result of the commission of the underlying specified unlawful activity.
+The evidence need not show that the property involved was expressly described as being the The term "proceeds" includes any property, or any interest in property, that one would acquire or retain as a result of the commission of the underlying specified unlawful activity.
 Proceeds can be any kind of property, not just money.